Just before you fall

 of your aloneness.

-Where Breath goes
+where Breath goes

 to fold her wings.

-Turn this elegant mud
+Turn elegant mud

 into a flower,